 A few common questions new customers ask regarding our product – what exactly is Instant Granite?
 What is the material?
 How do you install it?
 Is it durable?
 And I totally get it.
 When you hear “peel and stick self-adhesive vinyl counter top wrap” your mind may freeze up.
 Is it contact paper?
 Will it rip easily?
 Will it stand up to everyday wear and tear in a kitchen?
-Well, I am here to tell you – this is not your grandmother’s contact paper.
+Well, I am here to tell you – this is not your mama's contact paper / shelf-liner paper.
 Born out of the printing industry, Instant Granite strives to provide customers with a durable, long lasting, and affordable solution to ugly counter-tops.
 But….what exactly is Instant Granite?
 I’m glad you asked….

 The marriage of material and design is what sets Instant Granite apart from the other counter top contact papers available.
 We use a durable, calendered, PVC vinyl as the starting point for our products.
-We harnessed the relationships we’ve built with overseas factories during our times inthe printing industry to import quality vinyl that is made to last.
+We harnessed the relationships we’ve built with overseas factories during our times in the printing industry to import quality vinyl that is made to last.
 This is the same material used by printers and sign shops that wrap vehicles – waterproof, weatherproof, life-proof!
 We know that a beautiful counter does no good if it can’t be lived with.
 After all, isn’t the best part of a beautiful kitchen the memories made in it?

 On the flip-side of that coin, a durable counter with an ugly, dull, or otherwise generic design is equally disappointing.
 Our company believes in accessibility to style.
 This is why we spent hours creating high resolution images of real granite, marble, and stone to print on our material.
 We print our material in batches weekly at our warehouse in Atlanta, GA and we pay special attention to each roll.
 This adds a measure of quality control that just wouldn’t be possible if we bought our material pre-printed from overseas.
 We believe the patterns currently offered are optimized to look as real in your home as possible.
 The goal of Instant Granite is to help you make your dream home a reality!
 If you unsure of the pattern you would like to go with, please order samples!
 They are an invaluable resource when planning your project.